 Students failing to meet the requirements of satisfactory progress toward the degree will be liable for the following:

-Academic Warning.
-Students who fail to meet the minimum grade point average (GPA) for the semester or pass the minimum number of courses in a semester are placed on academic warning because the Dean’s Advisory Committee believes there is reason to be concerned about their level of achievement.
+- Students who fail to meet the minimum grade point average (GPA) for the semester or pass the minimum number of units (see chart above) in a semester are placed on academic warning.

-Dismissal.
-A student is subject to dismissal from the college whenever, in the view of the Dean’s Advisory Committee, his or her academic performance is so low as to make the completion of a Colorado College degree unlikely.
+- A student is subject to dismissal from the college whenever his or her academic performance is so low as to make the completion of a Colorado College degree unlikely.

 Leave of Absence